5 Habits to Manage Remote Data Analytics Teams (or Any Other Remote Teams)

 Habit #4: Documentation

-Data standards are the rules by which data are described, collected, and used.
-In order to share, exchange, and understand data, we must standardize the format as well as the meaning.
-For instance, we need a common understanding of what the object name should be in order to designate if a flight is ROUND-TRIP or ONE-WAY.
-Should it be called route type, journey type, or flight type?
-So we developed emDataStandards. emDataStandards are airline-specific data standards developed by EveryMundo.
+Data standards encompass the rules governing the description, collection, and utilization of data.
+To facilitate the sharing, exchange, and comprehension of data, we must standardize not only the format but also the semantics.
+For instance, we must establish a common agreement on the appropriate object name to use when categorizing a flight as ROUND-TRIP or ONE-WAY.
+Should it be referred to as “route type,” “journey type,” or “flight type”?
+To address this, we have developed emDataStandards, which are airline-specific data standards created by EveryMundo.
 They are an evolution of the IATA NDC data standards.
-Now, the emDataStandards are an Open Source Project on GitHub and anyone in the world can benefit from or contribute to them.
+Now, the emDataStandards are an Open Source Project on GitHub, and anyone in the world can benefit from or contribute to them.
 In case you were wondering, we use journey type to indicate if a flight is ROUND-TRIP or ONE-WAY.

 Furthermore, we collect a lot of data at EveryMundo.
-For example, FareNet (FN) is EveryMundo’s proprietary script that collects user search data from our customers’ internet booking engines (IBE) in real time.
-Every time users search for flight fares, FareNet captures the search results (without collecting any personally identifiable information).
-From this data, we create various tables, endpoints, and dashboards to solve different problems.
-This results in a large number of data assets.
+For example, FareNet (FN) is EveryMundo’s proprietary script that collects user search data from our customers’ internet booking engines (IBE) in real-time.
+Whenever users search for flight fares, FareNet records the search results (without gathering any personally identifiable information).
+We then utilize this data to generate various tables, endpoints, and dashboards to address various challenges, leading to the creation of numerous data assets.

 Habit #5: Security